 What’s missing?

 Now that I have a recipe index, I am being informed of what is missing from it.
 Mostly it has been my fish taco recipe, but our most favorite recipe for Salmon is also missing.
-So here they are (I suspect my web master will quickly teach me to update the index
+So here they are (I suspect my web master will quickly teach me to update the index).

 Fish Tacos

-I generally use Albacore core to make these (generally have a lot in the freezer from the annual fishing trip my Dad and Brother's go on), but you can use pretty much any fish..
+I generally use Albacore to make these (generally have a lot in the freezer from the annual fishing trip my Dad and Brother's go on), but you can use pretty much any fish..
 I had some mystery fish in the freezer labeled with a "P"... it turned out to be Pargo, which turns out to make REALLY good fish tacos!

 3 – 4 servings